K-and-R/email_validator/README.md

 validates :my_email_attribute, email: true
 ```

-You may wish to allow domains without a FDQN, like `user@somehost`.
+You may wish to allow domains without a FQDN, like `user@somehost`.
 While this
 is technically a valid address, it is uncommon to consider such address valid.
 We will consider them valid by default with the `:loose` checking.
 Disallowed
 by setting `require_fqdn: true` or by enabling `:strict` checking: